chaos-polymtl/lethe/doc/source/parameters/cfd/mesh_adaptation_control.rst

 .. warning::
 	The ``max number elements`` parameter puts a hard limit on the number of cells in the domain, even if the ``fraction refinement`` is increased.

+* The number of initial (before solving) adaptive refinement steps is controlled by the ``initial refinement steps`` parameter.
+With an ``initial refinement steps`` larger than 0, the triangulation is refined adaptively before the solver starts solving the problem.
+This enables the user to adapt the initial mesh to the initial condition.
+For example, if the simulation is a VOF simulation, it is ideal to have an initial mesh that captures the interface between the fluids accurately.
+This is achieved by refining the mesh using the dynamic mesh adaptation parameters and reapplying the initial condition after each adaptation.
+This process will be repeated ``initial refinement steps`` times.